How to Start a Memorial Scholarship Fund in Minutes

-Go here or here and select “Create a grant or “Create a scholarship fund.”
+Go here and select “Get started.”
 You’ll answer a few basic questions to get your donor profile setup.
 Make sure you verify your email as a final step to get access to the platform.

 2. Submit your scholarship proposal